pointybeard/symphony-classmapper/README.md

     {
         const SECTION = 'articles';
         protected static $sectionFields;
+        protected static $fieldMapping = [];
     }
 ```

-The only things you must provide are the constant `SECTION` which is the handle of your section, and static member variable `$sectionFields` which holds a mapping of the fields from your section.
+The only things you must provide are the constant `SECTION`, which is the handle of your section, and static member variables `$sectionFields` and `$fieldMapping` which hold a mapping of the fields from your section.
 This gets auto-populated by the parent object.
 Everything else you get for free.

 You can now easily create new entries or load existing ones.
 For example, using the example class above: